MPL 10x10x10 / N38 - neodymium magnet

 Apart from immense strength, neodymium magnets have the following advantages:

-- Significant importance in the industry of new technologies – are used in hard drives, electric motors, medical equipment and very advanced devices.
+- Significant importance in modern technologies – are utilized in hard drives, electric drive mechanisms, medical apparatus and other highly developed apparatuses.

 Disadvantages of neodymium magnets: